Pankaj0405/Horizon/README.md

 - **Firebase**: Firebase is employed for backend services, including authentication, database management, and storage.

 - **Machine Learning**: The app integrates machine learning for fish recognition, enhancing the user experience with educational features.
-- **Chatbot Assistance**: Utilize the chatbot for sustainability advice and user support, powered by the Gemini API.
-- **Image Recognition**: Upload images to receive detailed information about the content.

 ## Getting Started